akorzunin/Spotify_save_DW/README.md

  - OR use this service

 ## How to use
-1. Press Save DW button to login with you Spotifyu account
+1. Press Save DW button to login with you Spotify account
 2. Now site listening you playback
 3. If current playlist is not a DW playlist this panel will be yellow
 ![enter image description here](https://user-images.githubusercontent.com/54314123/178078452-f82753d4-a958-430f-93cf-7eb075ae661e.png)